 The British Aviation Research Group (BARG) had its beginnings at Blackbushe Airport (then London’s second airport) in 1957 when the small group of young local aviation enthusiasts, decided to get together to produce a monthly list of aircraft movements.
 When Blackbushe closed as an international airport in 1960 the Group stayed together and widened its horizons so that the monthly movements lists gradually expanded to cover airfields further afield.
 As the membership of the Group gradually increased so did the contributors and it became possible to include reports from all over the country in the monthly magazine.
 With enthusiasts with particular military aviation interests joining the Group, and access to official records becoming more readily available, BARG was able to start producing monographs giving detailed histories of specific aircraft types.

 The monthly magazine changed name several times over the years to reflect the extent of its content before finally becoming ‘British Aviation Review’.
-Having started as a two sided list of aircraft movements at only one airport, by the 1980s monthly output ranged between 48 and 80 pages.
-Coverage had expanded with reports from around the world, along with developments within foreign as well as UK air arms, along with illustrative photographs.
-Reports started to be categorised with separate sections within each magazine covering activities and sightings within the Army Air Corps, Royal Air Force, Fleet Air Arm, Manufacturers, US Military, Foreign Air Arms, Accidents and Incidents (Bangs & Prangs) and London Military (just RAF Northolt until 1988).
+Having started as a two sided list of aircraft movements at just one airport ‘Blackbushe Movements’ produced on a duplicator, it progressed from foolscap to A4 and finally in 1976 to an A5 litho magazine, by which time the monthly output was up to 36 pages.
+Coverage had expanded with reports from around the world, along with developments within foreign as well as UK air arms including photographs.
+Reports started to be categorised with separate sections within each magazine covering activities and sightings within the Army Air Corps, Royal Air Force, Fleet Air Arm, Manufacturers, US Military, Foreign Air Arms, Accidents and Incidents (Bangs & Prangs) and RAF Northolt.

 In the mid 1970s detailed historical research by a number of BARG members was producing sufficient information to justify a standalone magazine dealing solely with aircraft no longer in service and squadrons and air bases that were no longer operational with the UK armed forces.
-In 1976 ‘Roundel’ was launched.
+To publish this information, in 1976 ‘Roundel’ was launched.